High Yielders Brought To You By The Letter M

 Looking at the below chart, we can dig a little deeper into the risk factors for each investment:

-We can tell that MITT-A and MITT-B just have too many risk factors which aren't in their favor.
-Yes, they have a stronger yield then the others and even have a little call protection but neither scores in the green on any category.
+We can tell that MITT-A and MITT-B just have too many risk factors, which aren't in their favor.
+Yes, they have a stronger yield than the others and even have a little call protection but neither scores in the green on any category.
 I think they will need an even higher yield to make up for the risk factors.
-MITT preferred shares have a poor Market Cap / Pref Share Liquidation ratio, which if you compare to the other two companies on the chart is a material difference.
-Another troublesome metric which you can't see on the chart is the company has almost doubled in their stock price since the start of 2016.
+MITT preferred shares have a poor Market Cap/Pref Share Liquidation ratio, which if you compare to the other two companies on the chart is a material difference.

+Another troublesome metric that you can't see on the chart is the company has almost doubled in their stock price since the start of 2016.
 The rise in market value is going to make this ratio look better than it actually is.
 They now trade at a slight premium to book value.

 MFA-B and MFO are interesting to look at.
-Baby bonds will normally be paying out a lower stripped yield since they are a less risky investment, but in this scenario the call date comes into play.
+Baby bonds will normally be paying out a lower stripped yield since they are a less risky investment, but in this scenario, the call date comes into play.
 There's a material price difference from $25.35 compared to $25.72.
-MFO is dangerously close to just being called and that's why even though it has a significantly higher yield it's not the stronger investment.
+MFO is dangerously close to just being called and that's why even though it has a significantly higher yield, it's not the stronger investment.
 MFA-B is actually somewhat protected being at a lower price and therefore unlikely to be called.
-If MFO dips down to about $25.37 it would be compelling.
+If MFO dips down to about $25.37, it would be compelling.

 MTGEP is arguably a compelling buy looking at how preferred shares are doing in the mREIT sector.
 So if you were to choose one for a steady yield then MTGEP is a good investment.
 There's a lot of call protection with the next call date being 5/22/2019.
-MTGE also has a great ratio for Market Cap / Pref Share Liquidation at 14.89 putting it at one of the best for preferred shares.
-If you wanted a better ratio you could look at AGNC investment Corp.
+MTGE also has a great ratio for Market Cap/Pref Share Liquidation at 14.89 putting it at one of the best for preferred shares.
+If you wanted a better ratio, you could look at AGNC investment Corp.
 (NASDAQ:AGNC).
-However, the AGNC preferred share (AGNC-B) which is comparable has a significantly lower yield at 7.51% and has almost the same call protection with a call date at 5/8/2019.
+However, the AGNC preferred share (AGNC-B), which is comparable, has a significantly lower yield at 7.51% and has almost the same call protection with a call date at 5/8/2019.

 Conclusion